maximebj/agb.plugin/readme.txt

 == Description ==

-Advanced Gutenberg Blocks bring awesome blocks for the new WordPress editor, for a real WYSIWYG experience.
+Advanced Gutenberg Blocks is the perfect tool for the new WordPress Editor:
-For now we only have a few blocks but we will soon add a lot more!

-Have a block idea?
-Contact me at [@maximebj](https://twitter.com/maximebj)
+* New blocks: Dozen of new and awesome blocks
+* Block management: disable native blocks you don't need
+* Editor tweaks: options to customize the editor experience

 https://www.youtube.com/watch?v=PBVHKo172mU